serokell/servant-util/servant-util/README.md

 ### Pagination

 Pagination is applied via `PaginationParams` combinator.
-It accepts a settings type argument, which is currently just `DefPageSize n` type; this is required in order for default page size to be reflected in documentation.
+It accepts a `settings` type argument, which is currently just either `'DefPageSize n` or `'DefUnlimitedPageSize` that define the default page size (defined statically in order to be reflected in documentation).

-Endpoint supplied with this combinator starts to accept `offset` and `limit` query parameters, both are optional.
+An endpoint supplied with this combinator starts accepting `offset` and `limit` query parameters, both are optional.

 Your endpoint implementation will be given a `PaginationSpec` object which can be applied